codepath/android_guides/Getting-Started-with-Gradle.md

 distributionUrl=http\://services.gradle.org/distributions/gradle-4.2-all.zip
 ```

 You can check [this link](https://services.gradle.org/distributions) to find the latest version.
-Note that the Gradle releases are independent from the Android Gradle plugin, which is defined in your `build.gradle` config.
+Note that the Gradle releases are independent of the Android Gradle plugin, which is defined in your `build.gradle` config.

 Gradle will use this configuration to see if the version has already been installed.
 If not, it will be downloaded and stored in a separate directory.
 (For Unix machines, the various Gradle downloads will live in ~/.gradle/wrapper.)